 What is Device (Pacemaker and Defibrillator) Interrogation?

 Your pacemaker or defibrillator has the ability to communicate through the skin with a programmer we have in the office.
 We perform this interrogation by placing a wand over your chest where the device is located.
-It takes only 10 or 15 minutes.

 What are the indications for the procedure?